Understanding Contested Probate Matters in Georgia

 Trust Litigation

-Estate mediation offers a confidential, cost-effective alternative to courtroom litigation, allowing families to resolve disputes and reach mutually agreeable solutions with the guidance of a neutral third-party mediator.
+Estate mediation offers a constructive, collaborative approach to resolving probate disputes, allowing family members to find mutually agreeable solutions with the guidance of a neutral third party, potentially saving time, money, and preserving relationships.

 Estate Mediation